 Language.
 Access.
 Multicultural.
 People.
-(LAMP) is a nonprofit organization which has served as the Midwest’s culture and language specialists for more than 20 years.
+(LAMP) is a nonprofit organization which has served as the Midwest’s most trusted culture and language specialists for 25 years.

 Our mission at Language.
 Access.
 Multicultural.
 People.
 (LAMP) is to empower people and build relationships by bridging cultural and linguistic divides.

-Our interpreting and translation work makes a wealth of necessary services accessible to both Limited English Proficient (LEP) and hearing-impaired individuals.
+Our interpreting and translation work makes a wealth of necessary services accessible to both Limited English Proficient (LEP), deaf, and hard-of-hearing individuals.
 These services, along with our additional education and training opportunities, strengthen the capacity of other organizations to meet the needs of the diverse populations they serve.
 The partnerships we provide together with local institutions are life-giving and, in some circumstances, life-saving.

 In the last year, LAMP has: